-Under its mainstreaming mandate, the Office works to ensure the integration of a human rights-based approach into the development, humanitarian, peace and security, governance and rule of law programmes of the United Nations system.
-At a practical level, OHCHR advances human rights mainstreaming through its active participation in UN inter-agency bodies and activities and the High Commissioner's participation in the UN System Chief Executives Board for Coordination.
-The Office advocates for policy coherence according to an approach based on respect for all human rights, with particular attention paid to those who are victimes or are most vulnerable to becoming victims of human rights violations.
-It equally seeks to systematically inform UNCTs of recommendations emanating from the human rights mechanisms and assist in mainstreaming their follow-up into the programmes of UNCTs.
+Under its mainstreaming mandate, the Office works to ensure that a human rights approach is integrated into the UN system's programmes on development, humanitarian, peace and security, governance and the rule of law.
+At a practical level, OHCHR advances human rights mainstreaming through its active participation in UN inter-agency bodies and activities and the High Commissioner's participation in the United Nations System Chief Executives Board for Coordination.
+The Office advocates for policy coherence in accordance with an approach that is based on respect for all human rights yet pays particular attention to those who are, or are most vulnerable to, becoming victims of human rights violations.
+It equally seeks to systematically inform UNCTs about the recommendations emanating from the human rights mechanisms and help them mainstream follow-up activities into their programmes.